doughgle/doughgle.github.io/content/explainer/container-oci-registry/pull-a-public-container-image/index.md

 ## What happened to our docker pull requests limit now?

+`--image-pull-policy=Always` insists Containerd to pull from the registry rather than use the image stored locally on the worker.

+Since each container in our pod spec has `imagePullPolicy: Always`, we can expect Containerd to pull from our private registry on each container create operation.

 ![alt](./hit-dockerhub-4-requests-used.png)

 This time, it used only 4 pull requests.

 TODO: repeat and explain why its 4.

 ## Pros And Cons: Pulling Public Images Through Private OCI Registry